lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/application/project_request_form.md

     -   Projects starts at the first of a month and ends on the last day of a month.
 So you are not able to send on the second of a month a project request which start in this month.
     -   The approval is for a maximum of one year.
-Be carfull: a duratoin from "May, 2013" till "May 2014" has 13 month.
+Be careful: a duration from "May, 2013" till "May 2014" has 13 month.
 -   a selected science, according to the DFG:
     <http://www.dfg.de/dfg_profil/gremien/fachkollegien/faecher/index.jsp>
 -   a sponsorship